 At the end of the course corporate rates are available for my pre-recorded yoga course.

-Contact me directly for more information on this.
+Costs: Please contact me directly for more information on this.

 Code of Practice.
 Tricia and all the teachers at Hot Yoga Athlone endeavour to ensure the highest standards of practice in class which includes constant instruction and correction.
 This extends to the overall running of the studio and all its facilities.
 Classes will always run on time.
 All teachers at Hot Yoga Athlone have been trained and certified.